Stimulus Control Therapy for Sleep

 Using the Bed for Non-Sleep Activities

-Part of the cognitive training process with stimulus control requires that your bed be used only for sleeping and sex.
+Part of the cognitive training process with stimulus control requires that your bed be used only for sleeping and sex, which are positive sleep-related stimuli.
 Both of these two activities are connected to the part of the brain and nervous system that is responsible for relaxation and happiness.
-In fact, research has shown that sex and good quality sleep are beneficial because they help alleviate anxiety.
+In fact, research has shown that sex and good-quality sleep are beneficial because they help alleviate anxiety.

 Watching the Clock